electricianinsomniac/PLC-Omron-Automatic-Sump-System/README.md

 # PLC-Omron-Automatic-Sump-System
-PLC Omron Explanation of the automatic sump system by CX-Programer, CX-Designer, On CX-One How to program PLC with CX-Programmer
+PLC Omron Explanation of the automatic sump system by CX-Programer, CX-Designer, On CX-One;
+How to program PLC with CX-Programmer

 ## Introduction